Phils go quietly in Series finale as bopper becomes bunter

 One of the Philadelphia Phillies’ most fearsome sluggers popped up foul on a two-strike bunt attempt with his team one inning from World Series elimination.
 That bizarre strikeout spoke more loudly than Schwarber’s third Series homer, which briefly put Philadelphia ahead.

-After taking a 2-1 lead in the Fall Classic, the Phillies fizzled at the plate and lost three in a row — the last a 4-1 defeat Saturday night that gave the Houston Astros the World Series title in six games.
+After taking a 2-1 lead in the Fall Classic, the Phillies lost three in a row – the last a 4-1 defeat Saturday night that gave the Houston Astros the World Series title in six games.

-“They have good pitching,” Schwarber said.
-“Their pitching has been pretty spot on.”

 After ending an 11-year playoff drought and becoming the first third-place team in baseball history to reach the Series, the Phillies fell short of winning their first crown since 2008.